Cryptanalysis of the Enigma: The grill method

-Invariant cycle lengths and the card catalog
+Invariant cycle lengths and the card catalogue

-Rejewski realised that, although the letters in the cycle groups were changed by the plugboard, the number and lengths of the cycles were unaffected—in the example above, six cycle groups with lengths of 9, 9, 3, 3, 1 and 1.
+Rejewski realised that, although the letters in the cycle groups were changed by the plugboard, the number and lengths of the cycles were unaffected—in the example above, six cycle groups with lengths of 9, 9, 3, 3, 1, and 1.
 He described this invariant structure as the characteristic of the indicator setting.
 There were only 105,456 possible rotor settings.
-The Poles therefore set about creating a card catalog of these cycle patterns.
+The Poles therefore set about creating a card catalogue of these cycle patterns.

 The cycle-length method would avoid using the grill.
-The card catalog would index the cycle-length for all starting positions (except for turnovers that occurred while enciphering an indicator).
+The card catalogue would index the cycle-length for all starting positions (except for turnovers that occurred while enciphering an indicator).
 The day's traffic would be examined to discover the cycles in the permutations.
-The card catalog would be consulted to find the possible starting positions.
+The card catalogue would be consulted to find the possible starting positions.
 There are roughly 1 million possible cycle-length combinations and only 105,456 starting positions.
 Having found a starting position, the Poles would use an Enigma double to determine the cycles at that starting position without a plugboard.
 The Poles would then compare those cycles to the cycles with the (unknown) plugboard and solve for the plugboard permutation (a simple substitution cipher).
 Then the Poles could find the remaining secret of the ring settings with the ANX method.

-The problem was compiling the large card catalog.
+The problem was compiling the large card catalogue.

-Rejewski, in 1934 or 1935, devised a machine to facilitate making the catalog and called it a cyclometer.
+Rejewski, in 1934 or 1935, devised a machine to facilitate making the catalogue and called it a cyclometer.
 This "comprised two sets of rotors... connected by wires through which electric current could run.
 Rotor N in the second set was three letters out of phase with respect to rotor N in the first set, whereas rotors L and M in the second set were always set the same way as rotors L and M in the first set".
-Preparation of this catalog, using the cyclometer, was, said Rejewski, "laborious and took over a year, but when it was ready, obtaining daily keys was a question of [some fifteen] minutes".
+Preparation of this catalogue, using the cyclometer, was, said Rejewski, "laborious and took over a year, but when it was ready, obtaining daily keys was a question of [some fifteen] minutes".

-However, on 1 November 1937, the Germans changed the Enigma reflector, necessitating the production of a new catalog—"a task which [says Rejewski] consumed, on account of our greater experience, probably somewhat less than a year's time".
+However, on 1 November 1937, the Germans changed the Enigma reflector, necessitating the production of a new catalogue—"a task which [says Rejewski] consumed, on account of our greater experience, probably somewhat less than a year's time".

 This characteristics method stopped working for German naval Enigma messages on 1 May 1937, when the indicator procedure was changed to one involving special codebooks (see German Navy 3-rotor Enigma below).
-Worse still, on 15 September 1938 it stopped working for German army and air force messages because operators were then required to choose their own Grundstellung (initial rotor setting) for each message.
+Worse still, on 15 September 1938 it stopped working for German Army and Luftwaffe messages because operators were then required to choose their own Grundstellung (initial rotor setting) for each message.
 Although German army message keys would still be double-enciphered, the day's keys would not be double-enciphered at the same initial setting, so the characteristic could no longer be found or exploited.